 Plastic surgery addiction is a term that is fairly new in the treatment world’s vocabulary.
-Plastic surgery has only been around for a small number of decades, and in the short amount of time it has been available the number of people getting cosmetic procedures has rapidly spiked.
-Many people, especially people with mental issues such as depression or personality disorders, as well as people with substance abuse issues, become obsessed with plastic surgery.
+Plastic surgery has only been around for a small number of decades.
+The number of people getting cosmetic procedures has rapidly spiked in the short amount of time it has been available.
+Many people, especially people with mental issues such as depression or personality disorders and people with substance abuse issues, become obsessed with plastic surgery.

-Surgeons are recently trying to weed out the increasing number of patients who may possibly have body dysmorphic disorder or other addiction issues, but sometimes it can be difficult to tell.
-The prevalent availability and increasing social acceptability of cosmetic surgery have fueled many individual’s desire to get more and more.
-Many individuals who are addicted to plastic surgery actually describe that they get a “buzz” or a “high” feeling whenever they get a new procedure, primarily because they are fixated with perfecting the appearance of a particular part of their body.
-Other people develop a dependency on the support and reactions from others they appear to get after each cosmetic surgery procedure.
-Cosmetic surgery is very addictive and habit-forming for certain individuals, as they feel a sense of psychological well-being after one procedure, which therefore fuels the notion that they would feel even better after more procedures.
+Surgeons are recently trying to weed out the increasing number of patients who may have body dysmorphic disorder or other addiction issues.
+Still, sometimes it can be not easy to tell.
+The prevalent availability and increasing social acceptability of cosmetic surgery have fueled many individuals’ desire to get more and more.
+Many addicted to plastic surgery actually describe that they get a “buzz” or a “high” feeling whenever they get a new procedure, primarily because they are fixated with perfecting the appearance of a particular part of their body.
+Other people develop a dependency on others’ support and reactions they appear to get after each cosmetic surgery procedure.
+Cosmetic surgery is very addictive and habit-forming for certain individuals, as they feel a sense of psychological well-being after one procedure, which fuels the notion that they would feel even better after more procedures.

 Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and alcohol.
 Our admissions department is available 24/7 and can be reached directly by calling our toll-free number (888) 397-0112.
 We look forward to speaking with you soon.